adde0109/Proxy-Compatible-Forge/README.md

 underlying vanilla registration system being brittle with generics.
 </sup></sub>

-In some rare cases mods will register their command arguments to the wrong registry or make modifications to vanilla arguments, bypassing PCF's argument wrapper.
+In some rare cases mods will register their command arguments under the `minecraft` namespace or make modifications to vanilla arguments, bypassing PCF's argument wrapper.
 In such cases, you can add the custom argument's ID to PCF's `forceWrappedArguments` setting to force PCF to wrap the argument.

+In situations where mods inject and register their arguments before Vanilla does, offsetting all the argument ID values, you can enable the `forceWrapVanillaArguments` setting to force-wrap the `minecraft` and `brigadier` namespaces.
+This is more of a band-aid solution as the offset argument IDs cannot be read by Velocity, and if the argument IDs on the client have the same offset Velocity commands cannot be read by the client, preventing connections entirely unless you disable all commands on the proxy via permissions or by removing plugins that add commands.

+The easiest way to tell if this is happening is to enable PCF's debug logging in the config and check to see if `brigadier:boolean` has an argument ID other than `0`.

+A common fix for this is for the mod in question to move their registration mixin to `RETURN`, and to ensure that their argument's registration specifies their modid as the namespace.

-If you find any wild args, please open an issue so we can add them to the default config.
+If you find any wild args, please open an issue so we can add them to the default config, or so we can use the information provided to write up a PR for the mod causing the issue.

 ## How to Get Started